thefriending/friending-user-guide/README.md

 [![Guide][guide-badge]][guide-link]

 ---

-Friending is an online dating, friendship, and social networking mobile application.
+## Summary

+The Friending user manual provided as a web resource generated from the User Manual.
+The user guide provides info and tips to help you understand the mobile application as a web resource, instead of the standard PDF representation of the user manual.
+The method used to convert the user manual can be viewed in the `build/` directory.

-## Abstract
+## Friending

-Friending is an online dating, friendship, and social networking mobile application that features user-created questionnaires and multiple choice questions.
+Friending is an online dating, friendship, and social networking mobile application that features user-created questionnaires.
 Friending has two primary features: joining groups to find people similar to you or registering for events happening in your local area.
-Friending is a mobile app prototype built with Proto.io mobile app prototyping tool.
+Friending is a prototype built with the Proto.io application prototyping tool.

-The Friending prototype was built as part of the design of a requirements specification project.
-Friending was built for a user manual (UM), in order to ensure that the screenshots in the user manual were visually consistent and believable.
-The User Manual was designed with the goal of _deceiving_ the reader into believing that the application actually existed.
-Proto.io was the perfect tool to accomplish this goal.
+The Friending prototype was built as part of a requirements specification project.
+The requirements specification project involved constructing a user manual based on a project vision document as well as a set of user requirements.
+The User Manual was designed with the goal of deceiving the reader into believing that the application actually existed.
+Proto.io was the perfect tool to accomplish this goal in order to ensure that the presentation of Friending in the user manual is visually consistent and believable.
+Proto.io provides a fully-interactive high-fidelity prototype that look and work similar to the described application in the user manual.

 ## GitLab CI

 This project's manual is built by [GitLab CI](https://about.gitlab.com/gitlab-ci/), following the steps defined in [`.gitlab-ci.yml`](.gitlab-ci.yml).
 It will download the latest build of `friending-manual` and convert it to a HTML representation.
+The conversion is handled by the utility `pdf2htmlEX`, which converts the `manual.pdf` to a HTML representation.

 ## Proto io